The Reverberation Chambers and Transmission Suite

 Large Reverberation Chamber

-Volume 348 cubic metres.
-Surface area 302 square metres.
+Volume is 348 cubic metres.
+Surface area is 302 square metres.

 Small Reverberation Chamber

-The Large and the Small Reverberation Chambers may be used together to measure transmission losses of wall, panel or glazing samples up to 2.0 m × 2.4 m.
-Similarly, the Large Anechoic and Small Reverberant Chambers may be used where diffuse to free field (or vice versa) testing is required.
+The Large and the Small Reverberation Chambers may be used together as a transmission suite to measure transmission losses (noise reduction) of walls, partitions, panels or double- or triple-glazing samples up to 2.0 m × 2.4 m.
+The wall or other test structure is built within the aperture between the Large and the Small Reverberation Chambers.
+Noise is then generated and measured in one chamber, and the noise transmitted though the test sample is measured in the other chamber.
+The drop in sound levels across the test sample enables the transmission loss to be measured in different frequency bands.
+Similarly, the Large Anechoic and Small Reverberant Chambers may be used where diffuse to free-field (or vice versa) testing is required.